An anxiety attack is a term used to describe the intense fear or dread a person feels when they believe something bad is about to happen.

 What is an Anxiety Attack?

-An anxiety attack is defined as an episode (or a surge) of overwhelming panic.
-Many people report it feels like you’re losing control or going crazy.
-In extreme instances, a person may even feel like they’re going to pass out.
+An anxiety attack is an episode of overwhelming fear or panic, one that can make you feel like you’re losing control or that something terrible is about to happen.
+In more intense cases, a person may even feel like they’re about to pass out.

-While everyone is susceptible to an anxiety attack, it’s most prevalent in those with an anxiety disorder. ¹
+Anyone can experience an anxiety attack, but it’s most common in people with an anxiety disorder. ¹

 What Does an Anxiety Attack Feel Like Mentally?

-The most notable symptoms of an anxiety attack occur mentally:
+The most noticeable symptoms of an anxiety attack are often mental:

 - Feeling detached or unreal